 This protocol, which renews the accompaniment to change, focuses precisely on the potential and solutions already present in each person, through the body experience.
 These resources can be activated by physical sensations and alternating bilateral stimulations allowing for neuronal reconsolidation.

-Stéphanie Khalfa has a PhD in Neuroscience from the University Claude Bernard (Lyon 1).
-In Canada, she continued her studies as a post-doctoral fellow at the University of Montreal.
+Stéphanie Khalfa holds a PhD in Neuroscience from the Université Claude Bernard (Lyon 1).
+In Canada, she pursued her studies as a post-doctoral fellow at the Université de Montréal.

-As a clinical psychologist, she has been involved for 13 years in the study of the brain mechanisms underlying the effectiveness of EMDR therapy in post-traumatic stress disorder (PTSD).
-This scientific research has been recognized with the David Servan-Schreiber Award in 2019.
+As a clinical psychologist, she has been involved since 2008 in research into the brain mechanisms underlying the effectiveness of EMDR therapy in post-traumatic stress disorder (PTSD).
+This research has been recognized with the 2019 David Servan-Schreiber Award.

-As an EMDR therapist, she has been trained in Non-Violent Communication (NVC), Internal Family System (IFS), Ericksonian hypnosis and neurofeedback.
+As an EMDR therapist, she has trained in Nonviolent Communication (NVC), Internal Family System (IFS), Ericksonian hypnosis and neurofeedback.